Photos

 Trail Map Trails: 3 miles Rating: ★★★☆☆

 Rock Spring is named for an “Indian Spring” located in the southern section of the property.
 The trailhead is a small dirt section on the shoulder of Rt.
 97. A large new sign was installed around 2015, but the parking can still be easy to miss.
-Set back in the woods a small kiosk is bare of information, but usually sports a few lost items and a logbook.
+Set back just into the woods a small kiosk with maps, some historical information, a logbook, and usually sports a few items lost on the trails.
 The logbook is an entertaining read and shows how popular even a small trail like this can be.

-Every time I have hiked Rock Springs I do the perimeter loop (on the map above), which seems to be the least traveled but hits all the highlights of the property.
+Every time I have hiked Rock Springs I do the perimeter loop (on the map above), which seems to be the least traveled but hits all the highlights of the property and totals a bit over three miles roundtrip.

 Hiking

 The main stop is the namesake spring also known as ‘Old Indian Spring’.
-The spring covered by a small stone column that keeps the water pure.
-A small engraved block built into the column reads ‘Old Bar I Indian Spring’.
+The spring is covered by a small stone column that keeps the protects the main source.
+A small engraved block built into the column reads ‘Old Bar I Indian Spring‘.
 If you watch the sand near the column carefully you can see it bubbling up as it drains wide and shallow away from the trail.
-The narrow ridges that lead to and away from the spring are esker formed by glacial deposits and erosion.
-Their sandy soils stunt the trees except for the pitch pine which can thrive on it.
+The narrow ridges that lead to and away from the spring are eskers formed by glacial deposits and erosion.
+Their sandy soils stunt most kinds of trees except for pitch pine which can thrive on it.

-Coming off the esker you’ll reach the Little River where a large stone bench was added in 2010 dedicated as ‘Mike’s Bench’ a memorial for a local teen.
-The loop from here is often very overgrown and requires careful footing along the river.
-You can backtrack a bit to one of the interior trails or push through to some of the more interesting hiking.
+Continuing on the perimeter loop, coming down off the esker you’ll reach the Little River where a large stone bench was added in 2010 dedicated as ‘Mike’s Bench’ a memorial for a local teen.
+The loop from here is often very overgrown and requires occasional careful footing along the river.
+You can backtrack a bit to one of the interior trails or push through to some of the properties more interesting hiking.

 The northern half of the loop is the most wild.
-It is frequently overgrown and infrequently blazed.
+It is frequently overgrown and infrequently blazed has been thankfully reblazed.
 But, there are high bluffs along the river, secluded fishing spots, and scrambles over glacial till.
-Occasionally in the spring the water can get high enough to make a stretch impassable.
+Note: Occasionally in the spring the water can get high enough to make a stretch impassable.
 If you’re looking for something beyond a casual walk this part is for you.

 In the homestretch back to the parking lot you’ll recross the main wagon path, take the the yellow blazed trail left to an overlook vista of the Little River Valley.
-The trail climbs a ridge to a set of cliffs with a great view east across the valley.
-A large stone bench is built with dedications to the Shoemakers who donated the property on the backside.
-There is an unblazed path leading up to Rt.
-97 and a short road walk back to the parking area (about a half mile total) or retrace your steps back to the outer loop and the parking (about 0.75 miles).
+The trail climbs a ridge to a set of cliffs with a nice but obstructed view east across the valley.
+A large stone bench is built with dedications on the back to the Shoemakers who donated the property.
+There is an 0.5 mile unblazed path leading up to Rt.
+97 and a short road walk back to the parking area or retrace your steps back to the outer loop and the parking (about 0.75 miles).

 The inner ‘wagon paths’ are generally wider and easier walking, largely serving as more popular shortcuts between the major highlights and back to the parking area.